You should know what information about you we collect and how we use it.

 Please take the time to read this policy in full and understand it.
-By using our website, contacting us by telephone or providing information to us through our stores, you agree to its terms (providing we have told you about it first).
+By using our websites and mobile apps, contacting us by telephone or otherwise providing information to us (for example through our stores or social media), you agree to its terms.

-To be helpful, we’ve included some links to other websites in this policy, but please note that they are controlled by other people, not us, so we are not responsible for the sites to which they take you.
+To be helpful, we’ve included some links to other websites in this policy.
+Please note that these websites are controlled by other people, not us, and we are not responsible for them.

 We only collect information that we will genuinely use for the purposes set out in this policy.

 Specifically, we may collect:

 - All information you choose to submit to us.
 You can choose to submit information to us through a lot of different ways:

 - Through forms, for example in signing up to an offers, news or a competition;